 When comparing Loggly vs Sumo Logic, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 6th while Sumo Logic is ranked 13th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 6th while Sumo Logic is ranked 12th.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking

 You only have to set up a HTTP JSON input and there are community examples to guide you.

 Raw text, syslogs, and JSON can be fed to Loggly.

 Sumo logic is entirely cloud based and very scalable.